-- Determination of the estimated useful lives of tangible assets and the assessment as to which components of the cost may be capitalized; (Note 2.4 (a)) - Determination of the estimated useful lives of intangible assets and determining intangible assets having an indefinite useful life; (Note 2.4 (b)) - iii.
-Recognition and measurement of defined benefit obligations, key actuarial assumptions; (Note 43)
+- Determination of the estimated useful lives of tangible assets and the assessment as to which components of the cost may be capitalized; (Note 2.4 (a)) - Determination of the estimated useful lives of intangible assets and determining intangible assets having an indefinite useful life; (Note 2.4 (b))

-- iv.
-Recognition and measurement of provisions and contingencies, key assumptions about the likelihood and magnitude of an outflow of resources; (Note 2.4 (j)) - Fair valuation of employee share options, Key assumptions made with respect to expected volatility; (Note 2.4 (I)(ii)) - vi.
+- iii.
+Recognition and measurement of defined benefit obligations, key actuarial assumptions; (Note 45) - iv.
+Recognition and measurement of provisions and contingencies, key assumptions about the likelihood and magnitude of an outflow of resources; (Note 2.4 (j)) - v.
+Fair valuation of employee share options, Key assumptions made with respect to expected volatility; (Note 2.4 (I)(ii)) and note 46 - vi.
 Fair values of financial instruments (Note 2.3) - vii.
 Impairment of financial and Non- Financial assets (Note 2.4.(d) and (f)) - viii.
-Recognition of deferred tax assets - availability of future taxable profits against which deferred tax assets (e.g. MAT) can be used (Note 8) - ix.
-Measurement of lease liabilities and Right-of-use assets (Note 2.4 (m))
+Recognition of deferred tax assets - availability of future taxable profits against which deferred tax assets (e.g. MAT) can be used (Note 9)